Obama to deliver farewell address in Chicago

 “Since 2009, we’ve faced our fair share of challenges, and come through them stronger,” Obama said in the email, likely foreshadowing a theme for his speech.

-“That’s because we have never let go of a belief that has guided us ever since our founding – our conviction that, together, we can change this country for the better.”
+“That’s because we have never let go of a belief that has guided us ever since our founding – our conviction that, together, we can change this country for the better.”—Agencies